zaksabeast/PokemonRNGGuides/guides/Diamond, Pearl, and Platinum/PokeRadar.md

 ## Intro

-This guide explains how to do PokeRadar RNG in two parts: the "0-Chain case" for simple RNG and the "1-Chain case" for more advanced results.
+This guide explains how to do PokeRadar RNG based on a chain at 1.
 This guide assumes you know the basics of Gen 4 RNG and guide works for both emulated and retail play.

-## 0-Chain Case

-In this case, we don't mess with Shiny Patches.
-It's more like regular wild encounters but easier to set up quickly.

-1. Launch PokeFinder, assuming profile setup is done, and open Gen 4 => Wild => Searcher.
-1. On the "Settings" tab, set PokeRadar, route, and Pokémon. **Don't check the PokeRadar Shiny or Shiny Patch boxes.**
-1. Input filters and find a result, selecting one encounter slot.
-1. In the game, hit your initial seed.
-1. Start the PokeRadar and get near your patch.
-1. Advance a bit (it might not be perfect), then close the menu and go to your patch.
-Your RNG done.

 ## 1-Chain Case